murphyk/iclr25/_posts/2025-04-28-distill-example.md

 To give an example, you may assume that flow matching sampling has to be deterministic.
 However, you have trained a general denoiser: stochastic or deterministic sampling, it's up to you!

-In this blog post, we take the most commonly<d-footnote>We focus on Gaussian flow matching with the optimal transport flow path.</d-footnote> used flow matching case <d-cite key="lipman2022flow"></d-cite>, also very related to <d-cite key="liu2022flow"></d-cite> and <d-cite key="albergo2023stochastic"></d-cite>.
+In this blog post, we take the most commonly<d-footnote>We focus on Gaussian flow matching with the optimal transport flow path.</d-footnote> used flow matching case <d-cite key="lipman2022flow"></d-cite>, also very related to rectified flow <d-cite key="liu2022flow"></d-cite> and stochastic interpolant<d-cite key="albergo2023stochastic"></d-cite>.
 Our purpose is not to downweigh the importance of either framework.
 In fact, both frameworks are important and are derived from distinct theoretical perspectives.
 It is even more encouraging that they lead to the same algorithm in practice.
 The goal of this post is to make the practitioner feel comfortable to use the two frameworks interchangeably, understand the actual degrees of freedom we have when tuning the algorithm (no matter how we name it).

-## Same forward process
+## Overview

-We start by recalling the two frameworks (diffusion models and flow matching).
-We compare them from a high level and will see that the *process* is the same.
+We start by a quick overview of the two frameworks.
+We compare them from a high level and will see that the *processes* are the same.
 <!-- We highlight the free parameters in each framework and how they relate to each other.
 In particular, there exists explicit mappings to define a diffusion model from a flow matching model and vice-versa.
 This overview does not dive into the training of such models, i.e., we assume that all the learnable quantities have been adequatly optimized.
 We also do not discuss the different sampling techniques used at inference.
 Both the training and the inference will be discussed in further sections.  -->